jkingportfolio/CI_PP3_Taco_Trailer/README.md

 #### House number and Street name validation

-The house number and street name validation feature is used to valid that both the house number and address entered when creating an account.
-The house number is checked to make sure it does not contain special characters, characters or whitespace and if do prompts the user to re enter the data.
-The street name is checked to make sure it doesnt include numbers or special character.
+The house number and street name validation feature is used to validate that both the house number and address entered when creating an account.
+The house number is checked to make sure it does not contain special characters, characters or whitespace and if so prompts the user to re enter the data.
+The street name is checked to make sure it doesn't include numbers or special characters.

 <details>
 <summary>House number validation image</summary>